ccd97/CP-test/TCSYNTAX.md

 ```
 Generates,<br>
 a single integer between 15 and 20 -> n (0th line)<br>
-a string containing digits whose length is between 10 and 20  -> str1 (1st line)<br>
+a string containing digits whose length is between 10 and 20  -> str (1st line)<br>
-a string containing \*+. characters whose length is between 10 and n -> str2 (2nd line)<br>
+a string containing \*+. characters whose length is between 10 and n -> strr (2nd line)<br>

 ---
 #### Looping
 ```
-loop variable-name no-of-itterations
+loop variable-name no-of-iterations
 ```

-Lines to be looped are to be indented by 4 spaces.
+Lines to be looped are to be indented by 4 spaces.<br>
+Nested loops are also possible.

 Example:
 ```